 "It is a truth universally acknowledged, that a man in possession of a good fortune, must be in want of a wife."

 If you try to dissect the sentence word-by-word, it would seem like a simple sentence trying to convey the message that all the rich men in this world want a wife.
-However, there are some deeper meaning lying under the simple words.
+However, there are some deeper meanings lying under the simple words.

-For example, the writer is mocking the society and the traditional views of the common men by using phrases like a truth universally acknowledged or in possession of good fortune.
+For example, the writer is mocking the society and the traditional views of the common men by using phrases like a truth universally acknowledged or in possession of a good fortune.